Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-remove-sceneregistration.md

 By treating all of the scenes in the build list as registered scenes and providing a scene verification callback handler that was always invoked prior to loading a scene,  users now have one location to register scenes and they can customize the scene verification process.
 The new scene verification process provides users, depending upon the user’s custom verification implementation, the ability to associate a specific subset of scenes in the build list based on current game state.

 This approach still required some kind of master registered scenes list in order to provide the very basic scene verification checks of whether the scene name being requested for load (server side) or being commanded to load (client side) was even included in the build.
-Since the “scenes in build list” is only available to the editor, a new scriptable object type (ScenesInBuild) was created as a runtime container to hold the list of scenes included in the build.
-To further simplify the scene registration process, a ScenesInBuild asset is automatically created for the user if one does not exist.
+Leveraging from the SceneUtility.GetScenePathByBuildIndex method, we can create a "Scenes in Build" list every time a NetworkManager is instantiated and Initialized when a Host-Server or client is started.

 ![](0000-remove-sceneregistration/rem-sceneregistration-1.png)

-The asset created will always be called “ScenesInBuildList” and is always initially created within the root Asset folder of the user’s project.
-The ScenesInBuildList asset will be created or updated upon the assignment of a NetworkManager component to a GameObject, loading a scene (in the editor) that contains a GameObject with the NetworkManager component, or during the build process if any scene(s) included in the “scenes in build list” contains a GameObject with a NetworkManager component.

-Once created, the user can choose to move the ScenesInBuildList asset to any sub-folder within their project’s Asset folder.
-If a user creates a duplicate copy of the ScenesInBuildList asset and forgets to delete one of the ScenesInBuildList assets, whenever it is synchronized with the user’s project’s “scenes in build list” a console log warning will be generated telling the user that only one copy of the ScenesInBuildList asset should exist and the message will provide a path to the first version of the ScenesInBuildList asset that will be used until the user removes the unwanted duplicate asset.
-Once the duplicate asset is removed, the remaining ScenesInBuildList asset will become the default.

-All NetworkManager instances will point to the same ScenesInBuildList asset, and the NetworkSceneManger has been updated to use the ScenesInBuild.Scenes list exclusively in place of the previous NetworkConfig.m_RegisteredScenesList that was based on the NetworkManager scene registration process.
-This means the scene index values are now in alignment with the “scenes in build list” scene indices.
+This completely removes any user registration requirement while also providing a way to quickly validate that the scene requested to be loaded is actually within the scenes in the current build without requiring the user to go beyond the normal steps of populating the Build Settings Scenes in Build list.

 ![](0000-remove-sceneregistration/rem-sceneregistration-2.png)

 In addition, the NetworkConfig.m_AllowRuntimeSceneChanges property was removed as it no longer applies.
 You either have the scenes you are going to use in the build settings “scenes in build list” or you do not.

-*Note: The only exception to this rule is for unit tests that need to manually load scenes should set the ScenesInBuild.IsTesting to true which lets the ScenesInBuild class know a unit test is running and to ignore any scene changes from that in the ScenesInBuildList asset.*

 ![](0000-remove-sceneregistration/rem-sceneregistration-3.png)